erikg713/X-Vector-Pro/README.md

 ---
 # SETUP TO RUN ON KALI
-How to Set It Up on Kali

-A. Install Tkinter if needed
+# Install Tkinter if needed #

-Tkinter should come pre-installed, but just in case:
+# Tkinter should come pre-installed, but just in case:

 sudo apt update
 sudo apt install python3-tk

-B. Save the Script
+# Save the Script

-In terminal:
+# In terminal: #

 nano wp_gui_brute.py

-Paste the full script above.
+# Paste the full script above.
 Then:

-Press Ctrl + O → Enter
+# Press Ctrl + O → Enter

-Press Ctrl + X to exit
+# Press Ctrl + X to exit

+---

+# Run the GUI Tool

+python3 wp_gui_brute.py

+# You’ll see a nice GUI pop up with:

+# Target field (default: zayachek)

+# Multi-line usernames box

+# File selector for password list

+Results window and a Start button

+---

+4. After It Runs

+Valid hits are saved in hits.txt

+You can re-use these logins in browser, Burp, or automation